BackEndByAlex/salaryscope-api/src/repositories/README.md

 - `findAll` — paginated list of countries, each with aggregate counts (employee records, company records, companies)
 - `findById` — single country by ID
 - `findByName` — single country by name
-- `findEmployeeRecords` — paginated salary records where employees live in a given country
+- `findEmployeeRecords` — paginated salary records where employees live in a given country (limit capped at 100)
-- `findCompanyRecords` — paginated salary records where companies are based in a given country
+- `findCompanyRecords` — paginated salary records where companies are based in a given country (limit capped at 100)

 ---